WEBERSchraubis/weber-cortex-data-foundation/README.md

 **Note**: If you want to know more about which entities are covered in each data source, see the Entity-Relationship Diagrams (ERD) in the [docs](https://github.com/GoogleCloudPlatform/cortex-data-foundation/tree/main/docs) folder.

+# WEBER Specific Settings

+The current configuration is adapted for the production environment.
+The following tables have been identified as empty and have been removed from all configurations:

+- BUT000
+- BUT020
+- MSFD
+- MKOL

+These tables have been removed from all configuration files, and their components in the SQL reporting scripts have been manually removed to ensure proper functionality.

 # Deployment

 For Cortex Framework deployment instructions, see the following: